microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 # Exercise 1:  Build your first agent with TypeSpec using Microsoft 365 Agents Toolkit

-It’s time to build your first declarative agent using Microsoft 365 Agents Toolkit.
+It’s time to build your first Declarative Agent using Microsoft 365 Agents Toolkit.
 You will create an agent called **RepairServiceAgent**, which interacts with repairs data via an existing API service to help users manage car repair records.